 After glue curing for at least 12 hours the spacer with the first tube layer is rotated upside down, effectively over its x axis, thus respecting the reference side.
 The second tube layer is prepared the similar procedure as for the first layer is followed.
 Now both sides of the spacer have a tube layer attached to it.
 To glue the third layer, the spacer is lifted and the stacking tower height is adapted to attach the third tube layer.
-On the tubes of the third layer and onward, two additional glue ropes (Araldytexxxxx) are dispensed to connect adjacent tube layers.
+On the tubes of the third layer and onward, two additional glue ropes (Araldytexxxx) are dispensed to connect adjacent tube layers.
 To glue the fourth layer, the spacer with its three tube layers is rotated back to its original orientation, limiting the (un)balance of the spacer and tube layers and thus avoids possible effects of asymmetrical weight distribution.
-After gluing the fifth layer the chamber is turned once more to finish it by attaching the sixth layer.
+After gluing the fifth layer, one multilayer with three tube layers is finished.
+Figure 20 shows the distribution of glues between the tubes in a finished multilayer.
+The chamber is turned once more to finish it by attaching the sixth layer.
+A picture of the final chamber still on the granite table was already shown in figurebolaf.